 Counselor in Training is a four week program.
-It only cost \$75.
-Scouts will earn merit badges, learn what being on camp staff is like, and gain value Scout skills to help in the troop and in life.
+The cost is only \$100.
+Scouts can earn merit badges, learn what being on camp staff is like, and gain valuable Scout skills to help in the troop and in life.
 CITs must be 14 years old.
 We run two sessions throughout the summer.
 Learn more in the Program Catalog and online.